quic/aimet/Docs/user_guide/quantization_aware_training.rst

 QAT modes
 =========

-There are two versions of QAT: without Range Learning and with Range Learning.
+There are two versions of QAT: without range learning and with range learning.

 Without range learning
   In QAT without Range Learning, encoding values for activation quantizers are found once during calibration and are not updated again.